jrohalloran/TeaPP/README.md

 <figure>
 <img src="media/media/image8.svg"
 style="width:5.90556in;height:3.72014in"
-alt="Figure M 5: Database Search Feature – Database Status Page." />
+alt="Figure M 5: Database Search Feature – Database Status Page.
+(1) The Search bar for the user to input of a specific Clone ID.
+(2) and (4) shows matching entries from PostgreSQL and Neo4j respectively.
+Orange boxes hiighlight the matching attributes for the entries.
+(3) Drop down for the entries that have been aggregated for the PostgreSQL database due to grouping my sibling." />
 <figcaption aria-hidden="true">Figure M 5: Database Search Feature –
-Database Status Page.</figcaption>
+Database Status Page.
+(1) The Search bar for the user to input of a specific Clone ID.
+(2) and (4) shows matching entries from PostgreSQL and Neo4j respectively.
+Orange boxes hiighlight the matching attributes for the entries.
+(3) Drop down for the entries that have been aggregated for the PostgreSQL database due to grouping my sibling.</figcaption>
 </figure>

 ### Pedigree Data